gx9702/UA-TypeRepository/Core/Part14/DataTypes/PubSubConfigurationDataType/readme.md

 <!-- datatype -->
 ## PubSubConfigurationDataType
+This Structure DataType is used to represent the PubSub configuration of an OPC UA Application.
+The PubSubConfigurationDataType is formally defined in Table 49.
 <!-- end of description -->
 The fields of the PubSubConfigurationDataType DataType are defined in the following table: